webplatform/docs/tutorials/css_transforms/index.md

 [[Image:3Dnest_dice.png]]

-The '''preserve-3d''' above means that any transforms that are applied to the ''dice'' element's children render relative to its own transformed space.
-Otherwise they use the default '''flat''', as if the ''dice'' element were a screen on which they display.
+The '''preserve-3d''' above renders any child element's transforms in three dimensions relative to the ''dice'' element's own transformed space.
+Otherwise the default '''flat''' value would make them appear on the ''dice'' element's surface as if on a display screen.

-In this case, the nested ''centered'' element is there simply to drop the cube back to accomodate its volume:
+In this case, the nested ''centered'' element is there simply as a convenience to drop the cube back to accomodate its full volume:

  .centered {
      transform       : translateZ(-50px);